nielsbaloe/vertxui/README.md

 * a clientside and eventside EventBus.
 * in general and a wonderful professional speedy async ecosystem.

-Pure-Java clientside (not-locked-in down-to-the-DOM wrapped-away Elemental/GWT) means:
+Pure-Java clientside means:
-* strong-typed client-side Javascript
+* use Java 8's lambda's and streams and packages/classes for web view and behavior (instead of TypeScript and ES6)
-* use Java 8's lambda's and streams for client-side view and behavior (instead of pseudo-HTML like React)
+* Javascript checked by a grown-up Java compiler in a grown-up IDE (instead of using and learning Lint Gulp and similar)
-* use the same DTO/entity classes and constants server-side and client-side.
+* use the same strong-typed entity classes and constants server-side and client-side (instead of typeless)
 * access to both the Java (threads etc) and the Javascript ecosystems
-* extremely easy junit testing of client-side GUI (even without a DOM, but also with a DOM), and other Java tooling
+* extremely easy junit testing of client-side GUI (even without a DOM, but also with a DOM)

 VertxUI is
 * _not_ a HTML template engine: no HTML is generated.
-VertxUI is for writing single-paged-applications (static templating is HTML itsself).
+VertxUI is for writing single-paged-apps or microservices that serve a part of a page.
 * _not_ a new javascript framework; it leans on plain HTML + CSS + standarised javascript, instead adding a new set of javascript tooling.
 There is zero browser specific code.
 * _not_ a locked-in solution: you can also use VertxUI to extend an existing page, or use Tomcat (or any other framework which serves plain files) instead of Verx.